Skip to main content

 1

-Understand the role of fungi in an ecosystem: Fungi are decomposers that break down dead organic material, releasing nutrients back into the soil and atmosphere.
+Understand the role of fungi in an ecosystem: Fungi are decomposers, meaning they break down dead organic matter, recycling nutrients back into the ecosystem.

-Consider the impact on net ecosystem production (NEP): NEP is the total amount of organic carbon that remains after accounting for the carbon lost due to respiration.
-With decreased decomposition, less carbon is released back into the atmosphere, potentially increasing the NEP.
+Evaluate the effect on net ecosystem production (NEP): NEP is the balance between the total amount of carbon fixed by photosynthesis and the total amount of carbon released by respiration.
+If decomposition decreases, less carbon is released back into the atmosphere, potentially increasing NEP.

 Video duration: